Filter Options

 How much does a 3-day Okavango Delta safari cost?

 “Because the Okavango Delta is so remote, a 3-day safari here can be expensive.
 Even a budget camping safari can cost US$300 per person per day, although it might be possible to reduce this to around US$250 per person per day.
 At the other end of the scale, expect prices to start at around US$750 per person per day for a luxury safari, but it could cost more than US$1,000 per person per day.
 One of the reasons why prices are generally higher here is because any air transfers in and out have to be included in the 3-day price.
-And because most supplies and staff need to be flown into many camps, these costs are passed on to those paying for accommodation.
-Variables that will influence the cost of your safari include the type of accommodation, the dates when you travel (high season and its prices apply from July to October), and whether you’re traveling on a private, group or self-drive safari.”
+And because most supplies and staff need to be flown into many camps, these costs are passed on to those paying for accommodations.
+Variables that will influence the cost of your safari include the type of accommodations, the dates when you travel (high season and its prices apply from July to October), and whether you’re traveling on a private, group or self-drive safari.”

 5